The Ultimate 7 Day Gym Diet Plan

-Complex carbohydrates provide the body with prolonged slow-release of energy and have a great nutritional benefit.
+Furthermore, complex carbohydrates provide the body with prolonged slow-release of energy and have a great nutritional benefit.
 While simple carbohydrates provide the body with a short-term, fast releasing energy, they contain little nutritional value.

-The majority of gym-goers will be well aware that consuming protein is important.
-The reason why protein is so important is that, it plays a key role in recovery and repair.
+Specifically, the majority of gym-goers will be well aware that consuming protein is important.
+Likewise, the reason why protein is so important is because it plays a key role in recovery and repair.
+A gym diet plan must include protein.
 During exercise, the body is exposed to strains and stresses.

 Fats are often incorrectly seen as the primary reason for fat gain.
 However, fats are not responsible for this and actually play a key role in the absorption and transport of nutrients.
 In addition, they can have a positive impact on heart health and hormone production.